ansys/pydpf-post/docs/source/contributing.rst

 Continuous Integration and Continuous Delivery
 ----------------------------------------------
-The DPF-Post project uses continuous integration and delivery (CI/CD) to automate the building, testing, and deployment tasks.
+The PyDPF-Post project uses continuous integration and delivery (CI/CD) to automate the building, testing, and deployment tasks.
 The CI Pipeline is deployed on both GitHub Actions and Azure Pipelines and performs following tasks: